Learn with us

 These free of charge school sessions are designed for Year Levels 5 to 12.

-All in-centre sessions should be reserved at least two weeks before the chosen session date and are organised according to Australian Central Standard Time (ACST) zone.
+All in-person sessions should be reserved at least two weeks before the chosen session date and are organised according to Australian Central Standard Time (ACST) zone.

 On this page, teachers can know more about the two experiences offered by the Discovery Centre, details to reserve school sessions, resources related to school visits, and key events.